 However, I personally think that fall, with endless groves of golden aspens, might be the most picturesque season in Telluride.
 “Gold season” when all of the colors are at their peak, typically falls in early to mid-October.
 If you’re lucky, there will also be a dusting of early season snow on the high peaks, making the area incredibly striking.

-Where to stay when hiking in Telluride
+Where to stay between your hikes in Telluride

 You should try to book as early as you can manage, as accommodation and camping fills up months in advance.